 Stevens County

-Stevens County ranks 13 for broadband access and 25 for digital equity out of 87 counties.
-They have hovered around 96-97 percent coverage to broadband of 100 Mbps down and 20 up since we started tracking.
-They have 123 households without access to broadband at that speed.
+Stevens County ranks 18 (down 5 points) for broadband access out of 87 counties.
+They have 96.06 percent coverage to broadband of 100 Mbps down and 20 up.
+They have 124 households without access to broadband at that speed.
 Estimates indicate that it will cost $1.1 million to get to ubiquitous broadband in the county.

 Stevens County has been involved with broadband for years – going back to working with Blandin Foundation-led, Minnesota Intelligent Rural Communities (2009-2012) effort.